mongodb/motor/doc/examples/encryption.rst

 Client-Side Field Level Encryption
 ==================================

-New in MongoDB 4.2, client-side field level encryption allows an application to encrypt specific data fields in addition to pre-existing MongoDB encryption features such as `Encryption at Rest
+Starting in MongoDB 4.2, client-side field level encryption allows an application to encrypt specific data fields in addition to pre-existing MongoDB encryption features such as `Encryption at Rest
 <https://dochub.mongodb.org/core/security-encryption-at-rest>`_ and